A mildly challenging trail and an awesome mine

-After a good night’s sleep, we woke to prepare some breakfast and pack up camp.
-Our camp was located near China Dam just north of Lake Pleasant along the Humbug Creek.
+After a good night’s sleep, we woke up to prepare some breakfast and pack up camp.
+Our camp was located near China Dam, just north of Lake Pleasant along Humbug Creek.
 There was a good amount of water flowing in the creek.
 Little did we know, 15 miles upstream Humbug Creek would cause us to pull a winch line.
 Many in the group were excited to experience the back road to Crown King.
-With huge anticipation, we made our way down Cow Creek Rd. towards the trailhead.
-The first stop was the Crown King rock for the iconic flexy photo.
+With great anticipation, we made our way down Cow Creek Road towards the trailhead.
+The first stop was the Crown King rock for the iconic flex photo.

-We conquered every obstacle as we climbed higher into the Bradshaw range.
-Soon we reached Burro John and Fort Misery where we met the Humbug Creek for a second time.
-It proved to be a challenge for the little Ford Explorer in the group who couldn’t get over the slippery rocks.
-We deployed a winch line and a little tug got him up and over the boulders hidden under the water.
-It was a good try for the $400 Ford Explorer.
+We conquered every obstacle as we climbed higher into the Bradshaw Range.
+Soon, we reached Burro John and Fort Misery, where we encountered Humbug Creek for the second time.
+It proved to be a challenge for the little Ford Explorer in the group, as it struggled to maneuver over the slippery rocks.
+However, with the help of a winch line, we were able to give it a little tug and get it up and over the boulders hidden beneath the water.
+Despite the challenges, it was a valiant effort for the $400 Ford Explorer.

-Soon we passed Castle Rock and Oro Belle mine then climbed up the switchback.
-As we round Watson Peak we get the best views along the trail.
-You can see Lake Pleasant to the South and Vulture Peak to the Southwest.
-Bradshaw City is just 2 miles ahead near the end of our route.
+Soon, we passed Castle Rock and the Oro Belle mine, then climbed up the switchback.
+As we rounded Watson Peak, we got the best views along the trail.
+From there, you can see Lake Pleasant to the south and Vulture Peak to the southwest.
+Bradshaw City is just 2 miles ahead, near the end of our route.

-Everyone agreed the Swastika Mine would host our campsite.
-The opportunity for exploration couldn’t be passed up.
-We set up camp as the sun was setting.
-Out came the rooftop tents like a synchronized rehearsal of adventurous thrill-seekers.
+Everyone agreed that the Swastika Mine would be the perfect location for our campsite.
+The opportunity for exploration was too good to pass up.
+We set up camp as the sun was setting, and our rooftop tents emerged like a well-rehearsed performance by a group of adventurous thrill-seekers.

 A short but fun mine exploration

 With flashlights in hand, we set off towards the adit.
-Ryan leading the way, we followed him deep into the mountain.
-Coming to a Y we choose to go left towards a huge stope.
-Huge timbers span the width of the stope secured by large wood wedges.
-Smaller planks create a bridge that spans the length to a tunnel that continues on the other side.
-It was an eerie feeling overstepping my comfort zone as I navigate the bridge secured high over the bottom of the stope.
-After reaching a larger platform at the halfway point I decided enough was enough and turned back to join the group.
+Ryan led the way, and we followed him deep into the mountain.
+Coming to a fork, we chose to go left towards a huge stope.
+Huge timbers spanned the width of the stope, secured by large wooden wedges.
+Smaller planks created a bridge that spanned the length to a tunnel continuing on the other side.
+It was an eerie feeling, stepping outside of my comfort zone as I navigated the bridge, which was secured high above the bottom of the stope.
+After reaching a larger platform at the halfway point, I decided that enough was enough and turned back to join the group.